 Legions of college students and 2-year-olds may consider mac ‘n’ cheese a main course, but for those of us who watch Yo Gabba Gabba neither ironically nor unironically, it rarely rises above the level of glorious supporting player for pork butt, brisket or — if it mingles with lobster and costs $24 — aged filet mignon.
 That changed for me Wednesday.
 As a soft rain sprinkled the East Village, cheddar and muenster dripped from my fork and elbow macaroni, slab bacon, Andouille sausage and shiitake mushrooms slid down my throat.
 In that moment, the humble side dish bowed to no entree.

 People should embrace what makes them special.
-A restaurant that serves only mac ‘n’ cheese is like an ugly dude with a great sense of humor or an ugly woman with a great rack.
 Those who own their gifts will succeed in spite of any other shortcomings.
 S’MAC owns mac ‘n’ cheese, so it doesn’t matter that the staff is surly or that the cutthroat competition for the few available seats would make Darwin drool.

 When I see a menu as thick as a Harry Potter book, I know the food will be average at best.
 (If the Cheesecake Factory stuck to cheesecake, it might be critically acclaimed.
 It chooses instead to be a jack-of-all-trades.
 And it chooses to dress its servers in those all-white atrocities.)
 S’MAC, which is short for Sarita’s Macaroni and Cheese, makes mac ‘n’ cheese.
 Other than a side salad, some gluten-free faux-mac options and brownies for dessert, it doesn’t make anything else.
 The cooks are experts at keeping the cast-iron skillets in the oven long enough to create a crust on top but not so long that the noodles beneath turn to plastic.
 A smart customer will choose cheeses that stand up to heat, that lock arms while others run.
 An even smarter customer will choose to add bacon.
 If you take one thing away from this venture, I hope it’s this: There is nothing on earth that can’t be improved by adding a few slabs of bacon.